That's absolutely right, Johnny Donovan, Walter Williams filling in for Rush, and Rush will be back on Monday.

 And I think doing nothing has a very, very nice record.

-Uh for example, between 1787 and 1930, there were panics, recessions, depressions, and nobody thought the government ought to do something.
+For example, between 1787 and 1930, there were panics, recessions, depressions, and nobody thought the government ought to do something.

 And these depressions, they lasted three, four, and they're over.

-In 1930, you had uh President Hoover and then later President Roosevelt, they said, well, you ought to do something.
+In 1930, you had President Hoover and then later President Roosevelt.

-The depression went on for twelve years.
+The depression went on for 12 years.

-And so, if you ask me, well, which has the better record doing nothing or doing something, I would say doing nothing.
+And so if you ask me, well, which has the better record, doing nothing or doing something?

-Uh, people are saying, people send me email, and they're saying, Williams, did you write this column about it's impossible for Obama to lose?
+People are saying, people send me email, and they're saying, Williams, did you write this column about it's impossible for Obama to lose?

-And I say, No, it's a fake column.
+And I say, no, it's a fake column.

 It's a fake column.